How to Choose Your Kitchen Sink Faucet

 Pull-down and pull-out faucets offer varied spray patterns you control with a button.
 The spouts extend from the faucet on sturdy hoses and retract back into the spout, usually with a spring-activated mechanism or magnetic docking system.

 Bridge faucets are usually compatible with a more traditional decorating scheme.
 Check the number of holes required as that can vary with bridge styles.

-A single handle is usually incorporated into the spout, but some models mount a separate handle to the side.
+A single handle faucet has the handle incorporated into the spout.
 This style, which mixes both hot and cold water with a single lever, can be easier to use if your hands are full of rutabagas or cupcake pans.
-Some people prefer the more traditional look of double handles as well as the separate hot/cold controls.
+Some people prefer the more traditional look of double handles as well, meaning the hot/cold handles are seperate.